paarth14/21-DAYS-PROGRAMMING-CHALLENGE-ACES/README.md

 ---
 - Solved 3 Problems on Hackerrank in algorithms sections.
 - Learned about long long int datatype {Range in powers of 10 :- the range is in between (—10^18 to +10^18)}.

+### Day 2:
+---
+- Solved 3 Problems on Hackerrank in algorithms and Data Structures section.